codercatdev/v2-codingcat.dev/content/blog/How to achieve 16 9 resolution while using Divvy o b39aafad45d44dd296c8dc37f10e35e0.md

 published: published
 slug: how-to-achieve-16-9-resolution-while-using-divvy-on-a-mac
 start: March 19, 2022
+title: How to achieve 16:9 resolution while using Divvy on a Mac
+---

 Have you ever tried to record a video and notice that it is a few pixels off?
 Lets fix that so you can produce good quality videos!